KarenJF/Python-Games/README.md

 # Python-Games
-This repository holds some mini games created by Python
+Description: This repository holds some mini games I wrote in Python.
+Purpose: To practice my Python skills.